Jason-Y-Z/McLatte/README.md

 ## Usage

-An example workflow with McLatte and idealised disease treatment is illustrated below
+An example workflow with McLatte and idealised disease treatment is illustrated below.
+More experiments see the [experiments](https://github.com/Jason-Y-Z/McLatte/tree/main/experiments) directory.

 ```python
 from mclatte.mclatte.model import (